alexanderluna/alexanderluna.github.io/_posts/unix/2020-12-08-learning-git.md

 go back, revisit, fork, branch and merge changes and thus it is incredibly versatile.

-## The basic steps of Git
+## Clone

 At the core of git is a remote repository or place where you save your files.
 It can be local on your computer or in the cloud like Github/Bitbucket.
-If you want to contribute or branch of an existing repository you can fork the remote repository or clone it to get a copy on our machine.
+If you want to contribute or branch off an existing repository you can fork the remote repository or clone it to get a copy on our machine.

 ```bash